ConsenSysMesh/rimble-ui/example/src/stories/Loader/README.md

 # Loader

+Use the `Loader` component to let the user know that a process is happening or something is loading.
 The `Loader` renders a responsive box-model layout component.

 **Import component**